MChorfa/porter-skeletor/gh-pages-docs/index.md

 # Welcome to the Porter Mixin Generator (Skeletor) Documentation

-This site provides documentation for the `porter-mixin-generator` tool, which helps scaffold new Porter mixins based on the `skeletor` template.
+This site provides documentation for the `skeletor` tool, which helps scaffold new Porter mixins based on the `skeletor` template.

 **Quick Links:**